Faversham Strike Force F.C.: History

 Faversham Strike Force were founded in 1999 by Gary Axford as a youth football club.
 In 2012, the club formed a senior team, competing in the Canterbury & District League as Faversham Harlequins.
 In 2013, back under the Faversham Strike Force guise, the club joined the Kent County League Division Two East, winning promotion in their first season in the league.
 The following season, the club joined the Division One East, winning the league.
 In 2015–16, Faversham Strike Force joined the Kent County League Premier Division, winning the league.
 In 2021, the club was admitted into the Southern Counties East League Division One.
 Faversham Strike Force entered the FA Vase for the first time in 2021–22.
+Manager Gary Axford stepped down during the 2023–24 season, the role going to his deputy Stuart Benfield.
+The 2024–25 saw the club promoted to the Southern Counties East League Premier Division as Division One Champions.